 Annual: AU$199 / US$155 / £111 / €130 - Sign up here (opens in new tab)

 The AFL also has broadcast deals with a number of international partners, giving paying customers access to games.
 Some of the main overseas broadcasters include Sky Sports (New Zealand), BT Sports (UK), Fox Sports (USA), TSN (Canada) and Australia Plus (Asia/Pacific).

 What if I go on holiday when the game is on?

 For Aussies who subscribe to streaming services like Kayo, you’ll find these don’t work if you head overseas on holiday (not that anyone can really do that at the moment anyway).

 But if you do find yourself abroad and unable to access your streaming account, your best option is to use a VPN service to change your IP address to a different location.
 This should let you access your local coverage as you would back home.

-T3’s tech experts have ranked the best VPNs for the everyday user, making it easy for you to find the best one to meet your needs.
+T3’s tech experts have ranked the best VPN, making it easy for you to find the best one to meet your needs.